pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/_index.md

 This tutorial will teach you how to create factories for custom components, and how to use Pip.Service’s default factories to create instances of components already included in the toolkit.

 ### [Reflection](reflection)
-In this tutorial, you will learn how to use the Reflect package.
-This package provides different classes that will allow you to develop code with introspection capacity.
+In this tutorial, you will learn how to use the Reflect package, which provides different classes that will allow you to develop code with introspection capacity.